//

 • Obtain a warrant under s135(2).

-6 Responses to “Quick Guide – Absent / Absconded”
+7 thoughts on “Quick Guide – Absent / Absconded

 1. Boss have you got an email I can send a quick question to about a s3 patient an moving them from one place of safety to a hospital?